Mice are very intelligent and inquisitive little pets to have in your life. People have been keeping mice as pets for over 1,500 years now.

 Grooming

 Mice tend to keep themselves very clean, but you may find that the healthy male of the species has a certain degree of scent to them.
-Should they get something stuck to their fur, you can give your little friend a spot cleaning with a bit of mild soap and warm water.
+Should they get something stuck to their fur, you can give your little friend a spot cleaning with mild soap and warm water.
 However, there is no need for routine bathing.

 The Home Environment